 Are you seeking an obesity support group in Connecticut?
-We believe that post-operative nutritional and psychological support as well as post-operative exercise support are essential elements to the success of our bariatric program.
-Counseling in these areas contribute to our patients' success in achieving and maintaining their goals.
+We believe that post-operative nutritional and psychological support, as well as post-operative exercise support, are essential elements to the success of our bariatric program.
+Counseling in these areas contributes to our patients' success in achieving and maintaining their goals.

 Our patients are provided with multiple monthly support groups and preoperative and postoperative nutritional assistance by a registered dietitian, specializing in helping bariatric surgery patients achieve desired weight loss results and optimal health.